-But like the weather in Idaho, give it five minutes and it will change.
+Like the weather in Idaho, give something five minutes and it will change.

 In December 2018, Emerald Expositions announced they would not be putting on a 2019 Interbike show.
 I’m not a vengeful guy, but I won’t lie and tell you I wasn’t thinking the news was just desserts for Emerald.
 Rumor had it that poor financial performance and a lack of creativity during the last several years prompted the decision by Emerald to put the show on ice.

 The loss of Interbike would still be mourned, were it not for The Big Show including bikes in its plans.